llaisdy/speechcluster/README.md

 ### `sc fake` (segFake.py)

-`sc fake` does 'fake autosegmentation' of a speech audio file.
+`sc fake` does "fake autosegmentation" of a speech audio file.
 At the moment it assumes one utterance per file, with bounding silences.  segFake detects utterance onset and offset, and spreads the given labels evenly over the intervening time.

 The chances of getting any label boundary correct are of course virtually zero, but I have found it quicker and easier to correct one of these than to start labelling from scratch.
-Correcting a 'fake' transcription is also less error-prone, as the labels to use are already provided and don't need to be specified by the user.
+Correcting a "fake" transcription is also less error-prone, as the labels to use are already provided and don't need to be specified by the user.

 #### Usage